suzukiplan/vgsasm/README.md

 ### Visual Studio Code Extension

-This repository provides an [Extension for Visual Studio Code](./extension/) that supports struct and enum input assistance.
+We provide an [Extension for Visual Studio Code](https://github.com/suzukiplan/vgsasm-extension) that supports struct and enum input assistance.

 _Future support to allow installation from Visual Studio Code is under consideration._